 If you apply to use the sidewalk or parking lane for your business, you must follow our rules to keep the space accessible.
+Please refer to the Shared Spaces Design Manual for full accessibility requirements for your Shared Space.

 Maintain a straight, clear path of travel